bkarst/mindfuleye-next/content/surveys/first-grade.md

 **How do you feel about your child's math progress right now?**

-- Very confident, they are progressing well.
-- I have no major concerns.
+- Not at all concerned.
+They are doing great!
+- Slightly concerned
-- I'm a little concerned
+- Moderately concerned
-- I'm very concerned
+- Very concerned
+- I don't know.

-**If you are a little concerned or very concerned, expand on that** [Free Text]
+**If you are concerned, expand on that**
+[Free Text]

 **Based on their needs, my support for math at home this week involved: (Check all that apply)**